SergeyPetrachkov/SiberianVIPER/README.md

 2.0.2 and 3.0.* versions are not fully compatible.
 You'll need to specify pod version.

-To install SibrianVIPER you can also use Carthage.
+To install SiberianVIPER you can also use Carthage.
 Just add the following to your Cartfile:

 ```ruby
 github "SergeyPetrachkov/SiberianVIPER"